Skip to main content

 2. Personality & Conversational Style

-What to include: How the persona communicates.
+What to include: How the PAL communicates.
 Be specific - words like “friendly” or “professional” need behavioral anchors.
 Include:

 • Warmth and formality - With example phrasing (e.g. “Use a warm but efficient tone; avoid slang.”).